guillaume-chervet/MLOpsPython/documentation/workshop_cloud_nord.md

 https://github.com/users/guillaume-chervet/projects/1/views/1?layout=board

-- Choose a clean code card in the bord
+1. Choose a clean code card in the bord
-- Configure Pycharm to be able to debug existing Tests which are not very clean
+2. Configure Pycharm to be able to debug existing Tests which are not very clean
-- Create a git branch with a specific unique name
+3. Create a git branch with a specific unique name
 ```sh
 # Adapt the branch name
 git checkout -b refactor/my_custom_branch_name
 ```
-- Follow instructions from teacher about clean code and dependency injection

-- Once task done, push your code and create a PullRequest from GitHub
+4. Once task done, push your code and create a PullRequest from GitHub
 ```sh
 git add .
 # Please follow a commit convention: https://www.conventionalcommits.org/en/v1.0.0/